klieret/inspiderweb/readme.md

 # InspiderNet

 This is a tool to analyze networks papers referencing and citing each other.
 It acts as a web-crawler, extracting information from [inspirehep](http://inspirehep.net/), then uses the [dot language](https://en.wikipedia.org/wiki/DOT_(graph_description_language) to describe the network.
-The result can then be plotted by [Graphviz Package](http://www.graphviz.org/) and similar programs.
+The result can then be plotted by the [Graphviz Package](http://www.graphviz.org/) and similar programs.

 ## Features